Cumulocity-IoT/cumulocity-ui-toolkit/test/README.md

 1. Create a new test file under `cypress/e2e`.
 The convention is that the test file's name must match *{name from package.json}*.cy.ts.
 This is how it will be configured in the `config`.
 2. Add a new config file under `config`.
-3. Add a new script in the `test/package.json`.
+3. Add a new script in the `package.json` in root.

 ## Add reusable commands